Cloudouble/live/README.md

 ## Defining listeners
 * add as a key / object to the ```window.LiveElement.Live.listeners``` object
-* listeners run on the schedule defined by you, this can be adjusted at runtime as often as you like to create any complex, responsive schedule you like
+* listeners run on the schedule defined by you, this can be adjusted at runtime to create any complex, responsive schedule you like
 * the loop which triggers listeners to run, runs on the browser idle loop - this means that timing is not exact to the millisecond and the busier your main loop is the more likely that eratic delays in your listener timing will occur.
 In normal usage this will be completely imperceptible.
 See [window.requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) for more details on how this works.